ThePrimedTNT/Discord-Snake/readme.md

 # Discord Snake Bot

 Discord Snake game fully made within discord!
-You may why this exists, I really don't know...
+You may ask why this exists, I really don't know...
 I was just challenged to make one within one hour during a class period at school.

 ## Running the Bot